 How To Choose Suitable Holistic Training For Your Needs

 Do your homework, find out more about the normal accepted standard requirements of specific fields.
 Think about your own business needs.
 Is it just extra tools for your coaching or therapy tool box or do you require full training?
 Find out how qualified the trainers are at the holistic training school you are thinking about attending.
 And find out what their certificate or diploma actually means.

-An example I trained in stress management for many years and went on to training to university level level.
+An example I trained in stress management for many years and went on to training to university level.
 A young girl contacted the organisation I was working for stating she was more qualified as myself and had a diploma in stress management and was looking for work.
-The girl got an interview after my colleagues assumed it was a post graduate diploma at university she had.
-It turned out after further investigation.
-She had only attended a few evening classes, the course was not accredited at all by the college.
+The girl got an interview after my colleagues assumed it was a post-graduate diploma at university she had.
+It turned out after further investigation that she had only attended a few evening classes, the course was not accredited at all by the college.
 The lecturer had simply designed a short course ( not qualified in stress management herself) and just gave out a diploma certificate that wasn’t worth the paper it was written on.
 It wasn’t even equivalent to a standard grade or higher or lowest grade SVQ.
-And the organisation nearly mistook she had done Stress Management at Post Grad Level.
+And the organisation nearly mistook she had done Stress Management at Post Grad level.